Crownpeak/DXM-VueJS-SDK/README.md

 ### Querying Custom Data from Dynamic Content API
 Used to run a one-time dynamic query from DXM's Dynamic Content API.
-Example at /examples/bootstrap-blog/components/postArchives.vue:
 ```
 <template>
     <div class="p-3">